Hidden Stock Market Gems: Novozymes (OTCMKTS:NVZMF)

 (Source: Novozymes Annual Report 2003)

-I don't have any numbers how many companies where able to increase revenue as well as net income every single year during the last two recessions, but we can be pretty sure this puts Novozymes in a very selective group of stable and high-performing businesses.
+I don't have any numbers on how many companies were able to increase revenue as well as net income every single year during the last two recessions, but we can be pretty sure this puts Novozymes in a very selective group of stable and high-performing businesses.

 Like many other companies, Novozymes withdrew its 2020 outlook, but when looking at the data from above, I don't think the recession (or the pandemic) has a negative impact on the company and its business.
 Before COVID-19, management expected a free cash flow before acquisitions between DKK 2.5 billion and DKK 2.7 billion.
 As basis for our calculation, we will use the lower end of the guidance and assume a free cash flow of DKK 2.5 billion.